 24. Sleep in the Basement

-If you don’t have a basement, then you’ll want to sleep in the lowest level of your house when the temps are hot and your air-conditioner is on the fritz.
+If you don’t have a basement, then you’ll sleep at the lowest level of your house when the temps are hot and your air-conditioner is on the fritz.

-So if you didn’t know, heat rises which mean if you sleep on the lowest level of your home, then the heat will rise above you, and you’ll stay cooler.
+If you didn’t know, heat rises which means if you sleep on the lowest level of your home, then the heat will rise above you, and you’ll stay cooler.

 25. Put a Wet Sheet to Use